 A few largish mottled birds swung down from the casuarinas to a shrub in rich flower, digging into the orange blooms with their curved bills and getting their brows all flecked with dark yellow pollen.
 This, I learned, was the Little Wattlebird, a species of honeyeater common in coastal Victoria.

 Just outside the zoo gates near the tram stop, a large black bird swooped down from the tree and claimed for itself a chicken bone that some young visitor to the zoo had probably dropped.
 It was a corvid, jet black with a pearly white iris.
-This was the Australian Raven.
+This was the Little Raven, a bird native to southeastern Australia.
 A little later, it called huskily from a treetop, a call very similar to that made by ravens in North America and South China.

 It was a nice bit of birding for one afternoon, and just an appetiser considering that there were dozens of little birds I couldn’t quite fix my eyes on long enough to merit a tick on the checklist.
 And just to spite me, the next morning was heartachingly glorious.
 But, guess what Australia, I’ll be back.
 I haven’t had enough of your beautiful birds!